glandaDarie/Cofster/README.md

     Ensure you have a service created to run the process on boot.
 To create the service:

-    1. Navigate to the system service directory:
+    a) Navigate to the system service directory:

     ```sh
     cd /etc/systemd/system/
     ```
-    2. Create the coffee making service unit file.
+    b) Create the coffee making service unit file.
 An example file named bootstrap-coffee-making-service.service is provided in the microservices/coffee_creation directory.

 7. If you want to close the backend, power off the Raspberry Pi, as well as run the following command on your localhost:
 ```sh